One North LaSalle St., Suite 1955, Chicago, IL 60602foundation@altrusa.org 1-312-427-4410

 DownloadDisaster Relief Aid Eligibility

-DownloadCongratulations to the Recipients of the 2022-2023 Cycle One Grants
+DownloadCongratulations to the Recipients of the 2022-2023 Cycle Two Grants

-We are excited to award $166,447 in grant funding to 59 Altrusa Clubs and Club 21 organizations this cycle.
+We are excited to award $157,889 in grant funding to 39 Altrusa clubs and six camps for children with disabilities and HIV/AIDS this grant cycle.

 Anna H. Settle Community Leadership Award